albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # How will this work?

-- Extract the distribution ZIP file<br/>
-  _generated by the `distribution` Gradle plugin which is applied by the `application` Gradle plugin_
+- Extract the distribution ZIP file, generated by the `distribution` Gradle plugin which is applied by the `application` Gradle plugin

 - Move our application thin JAR to its own directory